aissaei/randomlyordered.github.io/_posts/2021-03-19-Top-10-received-their-1400-stimulus-check-how-about-you.md

 Ill-designed fiscal and monetary policies result in unwanted outcomes.
 In previous post, I showed you how following the wrong metric for inflation could benefit population asymmetrically (meaning rich becomes richer and middle class is pushed down).
 In this post, I showed you how looking at the wrong number benefited many who did not need any help.
 AGI was definitely a wrong number to look at when such policies were designed.
 Instead, total gross income could have been a better number to look at.
 I guess it is very true that `Ninety percent of the politicians give the other ten percent a bad reputation`.

 Until next time.

+**Disclaimer**
+The Content is for informational purposes only, you should not construe any such information or other material as legal, tax, investment, financial, or other advice.
+Nothing contained on my site constitutes a solicitation, recommendation, endorsement, etc. All Content on this site is information of a general nature and does not address the circumstances of any particular individual or entity.